atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 . «
 /
 .
 39
-“Settle, indeed 1 What an idea ’ it “gives one, ” Said Lady Lumley, with a Sigh of discontent: “but whenever I “am obliged to exisl here, for I cannot
+“Settle, indeed 1 What an idea ’ it “gives one, " Said Lady Lumley, with a Sigh of discontent: “but whenever I “am obliged to exisl here, for I cannot
 ‘‘ call it living., I am Sure Such people “can never be fit company for mep « ' i
-“I thinlc, now, ” answered Sir Though
+“I thinlc, now, " answered Sir Though
 J
-mas, “they might aimise a little: they “might Serve to change the Scene, It “least.”
+mas, “they might aimise a little: they “might Serve to change the Scene, It “least."
 “Well, Sir Thonias, if you like Such low bred creatures, you may amuse“ “with them : for my part, I “have never been used to keep Such
 •' \
-“company : I really should not know ‘‘ how to behave to them.” ■ f
+“company : I really should not know ‘‘ how to behave to them." ■ f
 - »*
 “Nay, child, I do not want to have “anything to shy to them : I only